Mark Twain Biography, Quotes, and Facts

 “Wit is the sudden marriage of ideas which, before their union, were not perceived to have any relation.” – Notebook, 1885

 Looking to cite Autobiography of Mark Twain or other works for your paper?
-Whether you’re looking to generate a single APA citation or an APA works cited, need to browse an APA citation website or an APA journal, EasyBib.com can help!
+Whether you’re looking to generate a single APA citation or an APA reference page, need to browse an APA citation website or an APA journal, EasyBib.com can help!

 Twain had a diverse writing career, finding success across multiple styles and genres of writing.
 The Adventures of Mark Huckleberry Finn is arguably one of the most popular American works of fiction and a direct sequel to The Adventures of Tom Sawyer.
 This novel takes place on the Mississippi River and is told in first person by its narrator, Huckleberry “Huck” Finn.
 This coming-of-age tale follows Huck on multiple adventures as his worldview deepens and he must contemplate questions he’s never had to confront before.
 For Mark Twain, Huckleberry Finn was a character that helped solidify his status in the American literary canon.
 His other famous novels include The Innocents Abroad, Roughing It, The Gilded Age, A Tramp Abroad, The Prince and the Pauper, Life on the Mississippi, and The Diaries of Adam and Eve.